Urinary tract infection (UTI)

 How is a UTI diagnosed?

-Testing your child’s urine is the only way to know for sure if they have a UTI.
-See Urine tests on this website.
+Testing your child's urine is the only way to know for sure if they have a UTI.
+Your family doctor can arrange a urine test for your child.

 What is the treatment for a UTI?